GoogleCloudPlatform/iot-device-sdk-embedded-c/doc/user_guide.md

 * The Device SDK is written in C with a Board Support Package (BSP) architecture.
 The Device SDK can be easily ported to support custom network stacks, operating systems, toolchains, and third-party TLS implementations.
 * The Device SDK uses MQTT for client/broker communications.

-### Client footprint
+### Device SDK footprint

-The client footprint is approximately 25 KB for embedded devices with optimized toolchains.
+The Device SDK footprint is approximately 25 KB for embedded devices with optimized toolchains.
 This footprint includes the following components.

 * Event dispatcher and scheduler
 * Connection backoff system